HazelThai/HazelThai/README.md

 - 🌟 I love turning ideas into real web apps — my head is always full of new ideas.
 - 🐶 I have a dog named **LEO**.
 - 🎮 I enjoy gaming, listening to music, designing UI, and of course, coding!
+- 🎸 Currently learning how to play the guitar.
+- 🗣️ I hope to learn French in the near future.